AutoResearch/autora-user-cookiecutter/docs/index.md

-# Closed Loop Online Experimet
+# Closed Loop Online Experiment

-To establish am online closed-loop for AutoRA, there are two key components that need to be configured:
+To establish an online closed-loop for AutoRA, there are two key components that need to be configured:

 1. AutoRA Workflow
     - This workflow can be executed locally, on a server, or using `Cylc`.
-It must have the ability to communicate with a website, allowing for writing of new conditions and reading of observation data.
+It must have the ability to communicate with a website, allowing for the writing of new conditions and reading of observation data.
     - The AutoRA workflow can be customized by adding or removing AutoRA functions, such as AutoRA *experimentalists* or AutoRA *theorists*.
-It relies on an AutoRA Prolific Firebase *erunner* to collect data from a online experiment hosted via firebase and recruit participants via prolific.
+It relies on an AutoRA Prolific Firebase *runner* to collect data from an online experiment hosted via Firebase and recruit participants via prolific.

 2. Website To Conduct Experiment:
     - The website serves as a platform for conducting experiments and needs to be compatible with the AutoRA workflow.
-    - In this setup, we use a `Firbase` to hosted on website.
+    - In this setup, we use `Firebase` to host on website.

 To simplify the setup process, we provide a `cookiecutter` template that generates a project folder containing the following two directories: